all projects

 t33 srl

-The Public Sector Loan Facility (PSLF) is a European Union financing instrument introduced as part of the Just Transition Mechanism (JTM).
-The JTM is part of the European Green Deal and aims to ensure that the transition to a climate-neutral economy by 2050 is socially just and balanced.
+The Public Sector Loan Facility (PSLF) is a financial instrument of the European Union that was introduced as part of the Just Transition Mechanism (JTM).
+The JTM is part of the European Green Deal and aims to ensure that the transition to a climate-neutral economy by 2050 is socially just and equitable.

-The PSLF was specifically designed to support public investment in regions that are particularly affected by the social and economic impact of the transition.
+The PSLF was specifically designed to promote public investment in regions that are particularly hard hit by the social and economic impact of the transition.
 The aim is to help these regions diversify their economic base and create new jobs while reducing their dependence on fossil fuels.

 The PSLF is expected to unlock billions of euros of public investment in a wide range of sectors, including